Nervosys/Botnix/docs/languages-frameworks/python.section.md

 installed) without having to assume that `numpy` is installed globally on the system.

-By default it is pulling the import checkout of Nixpkgs itself from our nix channel, which is nice as it cache aligns with our other package builds, but we can make it fully reproducible by pinning the `nixpkgs` import:
+By default it is pulling the import checkout of Botpkgs itself from our nix channel, which is nice as it cache aligns with our other package builds, but we can make it fully reproducible by pinning the `nixpkgs` import: